 The Australian Initial Public Offerings (IPOs) market gained momentum in August, with the 10 companies which listed raising $1.2 billion and returning an average 34.1%, according to a new report, the OnMarket August IPO Report 2016.

 If you’re only going to buy into one IPO, there’s inevitably some risk, but if you buy into more than one, the risk drops away dramatically.
-If you’d bought into every IPO in Australia in the last ten years you’d have enjoyed an average 15 per cent return on the first day.
+To be specific, if you’d bought into every IPO in Australia in 2016 you’d have enjoyed an average 17 per cent return on the first day.

 When you’re investing your own money it’s important to stay liquid.
 Shares are a great alternative to property investing and cash.
 When considering investing in shares, it’s important to note that IPOs have outperformed the general sharemarket.